mashurul138/CSES-Practice/Greedy/Thinking Process.md

 Playlist
 1. use map for counting frequency
 2. and sliding window for max sub sequnce

+Traffic Light
+1. Understanding the problem was easy !
+2. just needed to update ranges
+3. main challenge was using set and multiset properly to avoid tle !